 Nobody expected the first iteration of MIDI to last so long.
-It has been gone strong for about 40 years, and it has influenced the development of music since it began.
+It has been going strong for about 40 years, and it has influenced the development of music since it began.

-The MIDI foundation released a new specification for MIDI 2.0, which modernises the MIDI standard and will allow you to do a lot more.
-For more information check out our guide article on MIDI 2.0.
+The MIDI foundation released a new specification for MIDI 2.0, which modernizes the MIDI standard and will allow you to do a lot more.

-The specification for MIDI 2.0 is a bit confusing to be honest, we will see what effects this will have on music gear in the future.
-But the most important thing to note is that MIDI 2.0 is compatible with MIDI one.
+The specification for MIDI 2.0 is a bit confusing, to be honest, we will see what effects this will have on music gear in the future.
+But the most important thing to note is that MIDI 2.0 is compatible with MIDI 1.
 So everything that you’ve learned in this article will still be applicable when MIDI 2.0 is mainstream!